luminovang/documentation/introduction/features.md

 }
 ```

+Additionally you can enable `feature.route.cache.attributes` also, in production to cache attributes this is recommended for better performance instead of reading and passing attributes every time request is made.

 ***

 ### Class Alias

-`feature.app.class.alias` When enabled, the framework will create name alias for the listed classes in your controller configuration file `/app/Config/Modules.php`.
+`feature.app.class.alias` When enabled, the framework will create name alias for the listed classes in your modules configuration file `/app/Config/Modules.php`.

 ```php
 <?php